tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers.rst

    payment_acquirers/sips
    payment_acquirers/stripe

-Odoo embeds several **payment acquirers** that allow your customers to pay on their *Customer Portals* or your *eCommerce website*.
+CoquiAPPs embeds several **payment acquirers** that allow your customers to pay on their *Customer Portals* or your *eCommerce website*.
 They can pay sales orders, invoices, or subscriptions with recurring payments with their favorite payment methods such as **Credit Cards**.